All Episodes

 My favorite is the spray now.

-It's an oral spray and it's mint flavored.
+It's an oral spray and it's mint-flavored.

 It comes in a couple different flavors.

-Up you uh you'll slow down uh the onset of that cold, and you may limit the severity of the symptoms and shorten the duration of your cold.
+The first sign that you're getting a cold, and you will severely retard, you'll slow down the onset of that cold, and you may limit the severity of the symptoms and shorten the duration of your cold.

 Be right back after this.